jasb3110/COVIDPERU/README.md

 # to analyze COVID-19 effect on Peru

-Finally, I compare two models how to spread COVID-19 pandemic on Peru during 2020 to 2022.
+Fourth, I compare two models how to spread COVID-19 pandemic on Peru during 2020 to 2022.
 I have updated main outcomes each week, usually sunday.
 You will able to look it all in this [link 4](https://jasb3110.github.io/COVIDPERU/) https://jasb3110.github.io/COVIDPERU/.

-Bon appetit!!!
+# Principal outcomes

+Finally, I show that....